 Example

-Let’s imagine you are an online shoe seller.
-The N-Gram script could reveal search terms that users frequently use for specific features like “waterproof running shoes” or “vegan-leather sneakers.”
+If you run an online shoe store, the n-gram script could reveal frequent search terms like “waterproof running shoes” or “vegan-leather sneakers.”

-With this insight, you could create targeted ad groups and craft ad copy that resonates with users’ preferences.
-This will then lead to increased click-through rates (CTR) and lower cost per action (CPA).
+With this insight, you could create targeted ad groups and craft ad copy that resonates with users’ preferences, which boosts click-through rates (CTR) and lowers cost per action (CPA) by aligning more closely with user intent.

 2. Quality Score tracker